dmkgll/dmkgll/_posts/2022-06-21-bitcoin-scaling-legal-threats.md

 permalink: bblt
 ---

 This research is necessarily incomplete and also can't display all the times people indirectly threatened lawsuits through moral or financial support for the people pushing them.
+There are also things that were deleted, deliberately in an effort to rewrite history, or accidentally through account suspension, etc.

 | Date              | Target                     | Attacker          | Affiliations              | Source                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | ----------------- | -------------------------- | ----------------- | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |